 Only monies actually paid out-of-pocket will be reimbursed.
 Drug manufacturer coupons used to pay the deductible will not be reimbursed.
 The deductible is member responsibility.
-Any fraudulent receipts submitted will disqualify the member for future reimbursements in the pro gram.
+Any fraudulent receipts submitted will disqualify the member for future reimbursements in the program.

-Your annual pharmacy deductible is waived for generic prescriptions only if they are filled by one of these Cleveland Clinic pharmacies.
+Your annual pharmacy deductible is waived for generic prescriptions only if they are filled by one of the Cleveland Clinic pharmacies.
+Please note that for states allowed to use CVS/Caremark mail order or CVS/Specialty Pharmacies, for copay reimbursement, the deductible is NOT waived for generics.
 Brand name medications are subject to the annual deductible.
 If a generic medication is available, only the generic medication will be eligible for copay/coinsurance reimbursement, unless you have a prior authorization from the EHP Pharmacy Management department on file.
 Please refer to the Prescription Drug Formulary for lists of brand name and generic medications.
 Medications obtained from the CVS/Caremark Mail Service Program are not reimbursable, unless the policy holder resides in a state that is not serviced by Cleveland Clinic Home Delivery Pharmacy.
 If you live out of state, work with your Care Coordinator to discuss your eligibility for copay reimbursement.
 Appropriate documentation must be submitted with the request, which includes both the tax receipt and cash register receipt.
 Please communicate with your EHP Care Coordinator to learn if your medication qualifies for reimbursement.